aklimchu/CPP05/README.md

 ---

 ## 📌 Introduction
-This project is the seventh module of the C++ Piscine at 42.
-It focuses on C++ type conversion, covering topics like implicit and explicit conversions, reinterpretation of data types, and static, dynamic, and const casts.
+This project is the sixth module of the C++ Piscine at 42.
+It introduces exception handling in C++, exploring how to write robust and fault-tolerant programs using try-catch blocks and custom exceptions.

 ---

 ## 📚 Topics Covered
-- Implicit and Explicit Type Conversions
+- Exception Handling (try, catch, throw)
-- Static, Dynamic, Reinterpret, and Const Casts
+- Standard Exceptions in C++
-- Handling Different Data Types
+- Creating and Handling Custom Exceptions
-- Best Practices for Type Safety
+- Proper Error Management

 ---